kaplana/cos126webv2/content/assignments/oop.md

 ####  Part 2: Write a client that uses the musical note data type.

-Your final task is to write a client program `PlayTheseNotes.java` that reads a sequence of musical notes from standard input and plays the musical notes on standard audio and prints the notes on standard output.
+Your final task is to write a client program `PlayTheseNotes.java` that reads a sequence of musical notes from a file and plays the musical notes, transposed by a given delta, on standard audio and prints the notes on standard output.
 The program takes three command-line arguments:
 - the  name of the input file
 - the name of the instrument: piano, guitar, clarinet, or mbira
 - the value for delta for transposing notes